 For anyone applying for a programme at a special needs school, experience of children with special needs would be a significant advantage.

-See our School Experience tab for top tips on how to arrange school experience.
+See our School Experience tab for top tips on how to normally arrange school experience.

 Something specific for salaried programmes?

-Until recently, there was a requirement that anyone applying for a salaried programme had to have at least 3 years full time work experience in any field.
-This was because the salaried programmes were aimed specifically at career changers.
-We have now removed this requirement from our salaried programmes but it is important to understand that salaried programmes represent a significant commitment from the host school to fund your training and to pay you a salary and associated benefits such as pension contributions.
-For this reason, schools will take care to select candidates who they feel have a level of maturity (irrespective of age) to operate as a responsible member of school staff.
+Salaried programmes represent a significant commitment from the host school to fund your training and to pay you a salary and associated benefits such as pension contributions.
+For this reason, schools will take care to select candidates who they feel have a level of maturity (irrespective of age) to operate as a responsible member of school staff. they will also look for good subject knowledge and ideally some tutoring or school experience.

 Occupational Health Care Check & Disclosure and Barring Check